elstamey/bootstrapping_legacy/Bootstrapping Legacy.md

 ### Spaghetti Code

-The relationships between the pieces of code are so tangled, it’s nearly impossible to add or change something without unpredictably breaking something somewhere else.
+The relationships between pieces of code are so tangled, it’s nearly impossible to add or change something without unpredictably breaking something.

 --